willhansen/RoyaltyOffRevenueLicense/README.md

 The specific behavior we want out of the license:

-- If someone modifies your code and then distributes it, or runs it as part of a service, they need to publish that modified code (similar to the LGPL, or a hypothetical ALGPL)
+- If someone modifies your code and then distributes it, or runs it as part of a service, they need to publish that modified code (similar to the LGPL and AGPL)
-- If someone makes money by using or selling your code, they need to give you a fraction of their revenue, with that fraction of revenue being defined by the developer within an included configuration file
+- If someone makes money by use or sale of your code, they need to give you a fraction of their revenue, with that fraction of revenue being defined by the developer within an included configuration file
-  - Someone runs your code to gain revenue -> they pay you a royalty based on that revenue
+  - Someone runs your code to gain revenue -> they pay you a royalty
-    - End user buys application that uses your code, and uses that application to make money -> pay royalty
+    - an end user buys software that uses your code, and uses that software to make money -> they pay you a royalty
-    - Someone buys a robot that is running the library somewhere inside, and makes money by using it -> pay royalty
+    - Someone buys a robot that runs your code, and makes money by using it -> they pay you a royalty
-  - Someone sells your code to gain revenue -> they pay you a royalty based on that revenue
+  - Someone sells your code to gain revenue -> they pay you a royalty
+  - Someone uses your code to create something else, then sells that -> they pay you a royalty
+    - e.g. CAD software, image editors, text editors
 - If someone modifies your code, they may add their own royalties on top of the existing ones, because their work has value too
   - They may NOT remove existing royalties
 - If someone runs or distributes your code and does not gain revenue from it, they don't owe anything.